hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 ### Operational Mode Decision

-Terraform Enterprise can store it's state in a few different ways and you'll need to decide which works best for your installation:
+Terraform Enterprise can store its state in a few different ways and you'll need to decide which works best for your installation:

 1. **Demo** - This mode stores all data on the instance.
 The data can be